akinachann/HP-ENVY-13-AH1004TX-Hackintosh/README.md

 # HP-ENVY-13-AH1004TX-Hackintosh

-## For the people who needs.Thus, here is an introduction on zhuhu.(need to be finished
+  For the people who needs.Thus, here is an introduction on zhihu.(need to be finished